joybio/multiPrime/README.md

 # multi PCR primers design processing pipeline
 multiPrime was developed to design primers for large-scale sequences, identifying the core primers and optimized primer sets.

-Scripts and pipelines provided in this repository aid to design multiplex PCR primer and return a maximal primerset for multi-PCR.
+Scripts and pipelines provided in this repository aid to design multiplex PCR primer and return a minimal primerset for multi-PCR.
 It contains all scripts to allow a self-assembled processing and additionally provides pipeline scripts that run the entire processing automatically.

 # Requirements